SamanthaJaneDavidson/grrrrinder2/README.md

 ## Installation and Usage

 We used MERN (MongoDB-ExpressJS-ReactJS-NodeJS) stack to build out our application.
-In the back-end, we had to create models, a typeDef, and a revolver.
+In the back-end, we had to create models, a typeDef, and a resolver.

 <h2 align="left">Models</h2>